meganmcgee/meganmcgee.github.io-trainstopanimation/README.md

 ## How to Use

-If you follow the link [
+If you follow the link meganmcgee.github.io/trainstopmap/ you will see a map box of Alaska along with a yellow button in the upper left corner.

 ## License